-At St Augustine’s Priory we enrich the pupils’ experience of Physics by offering visits targeted to the individual Year groups.
-Annually we send the Sixth Form pupils to the Institute of Education to hear a series of lectures which are at the cutting edge of Physics.
+At St Augustine’s Priory we enrich the pupils’ experience of Science by offering visits targeted to the individual Year groups.
+Annually we send the Sixth Form pupils to the Institute of Education to hear a series of lectures which are at the cutting edge of all three disciplines.

 Preps and Juniors

 Science is a core subject of the National Curriculum.
 The study of Science helps pupils to understand the world around them, to explain natural phenomena, to predict how things will behave, and to develop their natural curiosity.
 Scientific knowledge and conceptual understanding are developed through the disciplines of Biology, Chemistry and Physics.

 Pupils learn to use a variety of approaches to answer scientific questions and to understand the nature, processes and methods of Science.
 These ‘Working Scientifically’ skills are embedded in the study of the content and are developed throughout the Prep and Junior school, preparing them well for the study of Science in the Senior school.